 Working in partnership with government agencies and private corporations, the Stewardship Fund awards $8 million to $12 million per year through two competitive grant programs and directed technical assistance.
 Through NFWF-sponsored forums and symposia, we also serve as a convener and thought leader on the critical cross-cutting issues affecting the health of the Bay, such as agricultural practices, habitat restoration, stormwater and local government strategies.

 The Chesapeake Bay Stewardship Fund is a partnership with the Federal-State Chesapeake Bay Program.
-Major funding is provided by the U.S. Environmental Protection Agency, the USDA’s Natural Resources Conservation Service and Forest Service, Altria Group, CSX, and Wells Fargo.
+Major funding is provided by the U.S. Environmental Protection Agency, Altria Group, the USDA’s Natural Resources Conservation Service and Forest Service, CSX, National Oceanic and Atmospheric Administration, Alcoa and FedEx.